maurofama99/test-project-NECST/README.md

 kops update cluster ${NAME} --yes
 ```

-This will take a while, use the following commando to know when your cluster is ready:
+This will take a while, use the following command to know when your cluster is ready:

 ```bash
 kops validate cluster